Administrators can create and manage work schedules of hospital staff. They’re able to work with multiple hospitals via a convenient filtering system.

 Our client’s request

-Haris Aghadi, the CEO of Meddy.co, tasked SteelKiwi with developing their website’s appointment scheduling and management system.
-Meddy.co has a database of hospitals and doctors in Qatar, Dubai, and Bahrain.
+Haris Aghadi, the CEO of Meddy.co, was looking into booking and scheduling software development integrated with the Meddy.co database.
+A database of hospitals and doctors in Qatar, Dubai, and Bahrain.
 Through the website, patients can book appointments with medical specialists who provide various healthcare services.